awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.md

 ElastiCache supports multiple engine versions\.
 Unless you have specific reasons, we recommend always using the your engine's latest version\.

-ElastiCache clusters are designed to be accessed via an Amazon EC2 instance\.
-If you launch your cluster in an Amazon VPC, you can access if from outside AWS\.
-For more information, see:
+ElastiCache clusters are designed to be accessed by using an Amazon EC2 instance\.
+If you launch your cluster in a VPC based on the Amazon VPC service, you can access it from outside AWS\.
+For more information, see the following:
 + [Step 2: Authorize Access](GettingStarted.AuthorizeAccess.md)
 + [Accessing ElastiCache Resources from Outside AWS](accessing-elasticache.md#access-from-outside-aws)